Woman killed in clash between Egypt's Brotherhood, security forces - sources

 Egypt is due to hold a presidential election next month that former army chief Abdel Fattah al-Sisi, who led the overthrow of Mursi, is widely expected to win.

-(Reporting by Mohamed Talaat; Writing by Asma Alsharif; Editing by Alison Williams and Sonya Hepinstall)
+(Reporting by Mohamed Talaat; Writing by Asma Alsharif; Editing by Alison Williams)